fellert/SI507F17_finalproject/README.md

     one that inserts a stock's information the first time it is sentiment, one that updated a stock's information if the cache timestamp has expired.
 * **config.py**
-  * contains the required dbname and an empty user field (for whoever runs the program).
+  * Contains the required dbname and an empty user field (for whoever runs the program).
+* **screenshots**
+  * Contains screenshots of every table in the database with the automatically inserted 5 companies, a plotly chart for Amazon, two of the command line - when the program is first run, and then for requests to AAPL (in cache), MSFT (not in cache, makes new request), GELYF (does not have any price targets), and DL (does not have any analyst ratings, so consensus cannot be made)

 ## Installation/Requirements